dowski/statvent/README.rst

 on a host, the JSON web service might interest you.

 It will sum the values of all stats and serve them up as JSON.
-Try running `statvent/stats.py` as a script to see it in action.
-I'll make a proper script out of it soon but that's what's there right now.
+Try running `python -m statvent.web` as a script to see it in action.